run-ai/docs/docs/Administrator/tools/dev-vscode.md

 ## Visual Studio Code

 * Under Visual Studio code install the [Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh#:~:text=Press%20F1%20and%20run%20the,setting%20up%20key%20based%20authentication) extension.
 * Create an ssh entry to the service by editing .ssh/config file or use the command __Remote-SSH: Connect to Host...__ from the Command Palette.
-Enter the hostname and port from above (e.g. ssh root@35.34.212.12 -p 30022).
+Enter the IP address and port from above (e.g. ssh root@35.34.212.12 -p 30022).
 User and password are ``root``
 * Using VS Code, install the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) __on the remote machine__
 * Write your first python code and run it remotely.